-Brief (time-time limited), goal-oriented telemental health counseling for students located in Minnesota or North Dakota for personal, crisis, and developmental counseling services.
-Counseling Services also provides virtual, confidential consultation and referrals for student assistance to community based mental health providers.
+Brief (time-time limited), goal-oriented mental health counseling for currently enrolled UMN Crookston students for personal, crisis, and developmental counseling services.
+Counseling Services also provides virtual, confidential consultation and referrals for student assistance to community-based mental health providers.

 Counseling Services DOES NOT Provide:

 Counseling Services strives to provide support for as many students’ mental health needs as possible.
 However, we are not able to provide some specialized services, resource-intensive programs, services beyond the scope of Counseling Services mission, or those which pose a conflict of interest.
 As such, we do not provide: